Risk Factors Dashboard

 •political and military conflicts, hostilities or perceived hostilities in oil producing regions or other geographical areas or acts of terrorism in the United States or elsewhere;

-•technological advances that are related to oil and natural gas recovery or that affect the global demand for energy;
+•technological advances that are related to oil and natural gas recovery or that affect the global demand or supply for energy;

 •the development, exploitation and market acceptance of alternative energy sources as part of a transition to a lower carbon economy;